 Science and Reading: Just under a minute per question

 For the Science section, the test in structured as six or seven passages with five or six questions each, which equates to roughly six minutes per passage and one minute per question.

 For the Reading section, you're looking at eight minutes per passage, to read four passages and answer 10 questions each.

 When it comes to sitting the test, it’s important to keep these numbers in mind so you don’t spend too long on any question.
 Keep in mind that you do not lose points for wrong answers — so if you can't figure out the answer to a question, move on after your allocated time is up and revisit it later if you have time to spare.

 This strategy is not only good for time management, but it's also good for your confidence moving forward in the test.
 Getting bogged down on one difficult question can ruin your strategy moving forward.

 Reading each question carefully is imperative.

-Like any "good" test, there's always a few questions in there to catch you out.
-The incorrect multiple choice answer will be designed to match the misread question.
+Like any ‘good’ test, there are always a few questions that can be ambiguously phrased and make you do a double-take.
+And oftentimes, the incorrect multiple choice answer will be designed to match the misread question.

 So make sure you're reading each question slowly and understand exactly what it's asking before you answer.